Notes

 Pony likes alfalfa hay.

 My boat is sailing on a broad reach in an easy breeze just off Soquel Point.
 The whirrrr of my fishing reel brings me to attention.
 I grab for my fishing rod, while unknowingly releasing the tiller.
 I reel in my first salmon.
 The boat heads up into the wind and my second reel begins to whirrrr.
 The sails are flapping.
 I reach for the tiller and step on the fish in the cockpit.
 I fall back, breaking my number one fishing rod in two.
 I reel in my second salmon.
 As I am getting it into the boat, the wind begins to blow.
 I haul on the main sheet to steady the sail.
 While trying to straighten up the mess, I slip on the fish and fall, breaking my number two fishing rod.
-The west wind is blowing us toward the rocky shore.
+The west wind has come up and its blowing us toward the rocky shore.

 The protage is about one-half mile, up the dry river bed, above the Big Mushaboom Lake.
 We ease our canoe to the ground and stop for a rest.
 "Look, Dad," I whisper, "over there on that rock by the trees.
 There's a big dog."
 "That's not a dog!"
 Dad tells me in a low voice.
 "That's a fine, handsome timber wolf."